 Grant in 2023

 Leiden Measurement Technology is a research and development company that specializes in creating high-end scientific instruments.
-Utilizing advanced techniques such as microfluidics, optics, and spectroscopy, the company designs devices for diverse scientific applications.
-These include space exploration, water and environmental analysis, and biomedical research, enabling precise data collection in challenging and remote conditions.
+It employs advanced techniques such as microfluidics, optics, spectroscopy, and chemical extraction to design devices for diverse scientific applications.
+These include space exploration, water analysis, environmental monitoring, and biomedical research, enabling precise data collection in challenging and remote conditions.

 Grant in 2023